purblue10/si650_project/README.md

 # Hotness classifier for RateMyProfessor

 ## Feautres
-There are three classifiers for each type of data, and here are specific lists of features for each classifier.
+There are three classifiers for each type of data, and here are specific lists of features for each classifier. (feature name: descriptions)

 **Label:**
   * hotness: Hotness (binary, either hot or not hot)